Nitakshi/ETH-AVAX_-Project1/README.md

 ### Compiling and Deploying

 To compile the contract, click on "Solidity compiler" on the left-hand sidebar.
-Make sure the "Compiler" option is set between >=0.6.12 <0.9.0 , and then click on the "Compile Errorhandling.sol" button or we can simply click Ctrl+S to compile the contract.
+Make sure the "Compiler" option is set ^0.8.18 , and then click on the "Compile Errorhandling.sol" button or we can simply click Ctrl+S to compile the contract.

 Once it is compiled you can deploy the contract, by clicking on the "Deploy and Run Transactions" tab in the left-hand sidebar.
 Select the "Errorhandling.sol" contract from the dropdown menu, and then click on the "Deploy" button.

 Within the Deployed/Unpinned Contracts, click on the deployed contract (i.e ErrorHandling).
-Click on the _owner to check the address of the owner that deployed the contract.
-Call the contract's methods (Require_call, Assert_call, Revert_call) to observe different error handling techniques in action.
-From the Account section we can change the account address and again call the functions to check for an error message.
+Give Celsius temperature (should be above -273) as an input and call 'celsiusConverter' function.
+If input temperature is above -273 Celsius, it will return temperature in kelvin and fahrenheit, else transaction will revert to initial state and throws an error.
+Give Kelvin temperature (should not be negative) as an input and call 'kelvinConverter' function.
+If input temperature is above 0 Kelvin, it will return temperature in celsius, else transaction will revert to initial state and throws an error.

 ## Author